schrum2/MM-NEAT/TUTORIAL.md

 output of each preference neuron will also be displayed.
 Additionally, Ms. Pac-Man will leave trails of a difference color for each module she uses.

+## TRAINING GENERATIVE ADVERSARIAL NETWORKS

+Python code associated with training GANs is in a special [GAN](https://github.com/schrum2/MM-NEAT/tree/master/src/main/python/GAN) subdirectory.
+Within this directory, the file [main.py](https://github.com/schrum2/MM-NEAT/blob/master/src/main/python/GAN/main.py) is used to train GANs and the file [generator_ws.py](https://github.com/schrum2/MM-NEAT/blob/master/src/main/python/GAN/generator_ws.py) can be used to send latent vectors to a pretrained GAN and retrieve the resulting output.

 ## OTHER DOMAINS

 This code was initially developed to evolve Ms. Pac-Man agents, but other domains